kristapsdz/rpki-client/README.md

 The validation algorithm is a breadth-first (though whether depth or breadth first is irrelevant) tree walk.

+Most of the certificate validation in RPKI comes from the `X509_STORE` functionality of OpenSSL.
+This covers CRL revocation, expiration dates, and so on.

 ## TAL validation

 It begins by parsing a TAL file, [RFC